MIPS/gcc/gcc/config/cris/cris.md

     case 5:
     case 9:
     case 10:
-      return \"move.d %1,%0\";
+      return "move.d %1,%0";

     case 11:
     case 12:
     case 13:
     case 14:
-      return \"move %d1,%0\";
+      return "move %d1,%0";

     case 2:
     case 3:
     case 6:
-      return \"clear.d %0\";
+      return "clear.d %0";

       /* Constants -32..31 except 0.  */
     case 4:
-      return \"moveq %1,%0\";
+      return "moveq %1,%0";

       /* We can win a little on constants -32768..-33, 32..65535.  */
     case 7:
       if (INTVAL (operands[1]) > 0 && INTVAL (operands[1]) < 65536)
 	{
 	  if (INTVAL (operands[1]) < 256)
-	    return \"movu.b %1,%0\";
+	    return "movu.b %1,%0";
-	  return \"movu.w %1,%0\";
+	  return "movu.w %1,%0";
 	}
       else if (INTVAL (operands[1]) >= -32768 && INTVAL (operands[1]) < 32768)
 	{
 	  if (INTVAL (operands[1]) >= -128 && INTVAL (operands[1]) < 128)
-	    return \"movs.b %1,%0\";
+	    return "movs.b %1,%0";
-	  return \"movs.w %1,%0\";
+	  return "movs.w %1,%0";
 	}
-      return \"move.d %1,%0\";
+      return "move.d %1,%0";

     case 8:
       /* FIXME: Try and split this into pieces GCC makes better code of, than this multi-insn pattern.
 Synopsis: wrap the GOT-relative symbol into an unspec, and when PIC, recognize the unspec everywhere a symbol is normally recognized.
 (The PIC register should be recognized by GCC as pic_offset_table_rtx when needed and similar for PC.)
 Each component can then be optimized with the rest of the code; it should be possible to have a constant term added on an unspec.
 Don't forget to add a REG_EQUAL (or is it REG_EQUIV) note to the destination.
 It might not be worth it.
 Measure.

 	 Note that the 'v' modifier makes PLT references be output as sym:PLT rather than [rPIC+sym:GOTPLT].  */
+      if (GET_CODE (operands[1]) == UNSPEC
+	  && XINT (operands[1], 1) == CRIS_UNSPEC_GOT)
+	{
+	  /* We clobber cc0 rather than set it to GOT.
+Should not matter, though.  */
+	  CC_STATUS_INIT;
+	  CRIS_ASSERT (REGNO (operands[0]) == PIC_OFFSET_TABLE_REGNUM);

+	  return "move.d $pc,%0\;sub.d .:GOTOFF,%0";
+	}

-	return \"move.d %v1,%0\;add.d %P1,%0\";
+      return "move.d %v1,%0\;add.d %P1,%0";

     default:
-      return \"BOGUS: %1 to %0\";
+      return "BOGUS: %1 to %0";
     }
-}"
+}
   [(set_attr "slottable" "yes,yes,yes,yes,yes,yes,no,no,no,no,no,yes,yes,no,no")
    (set_attr "cc" "*,*,*,*,*,*,*,*,*,*,*,none,none,none,none")])